mertz1999/morse_code/README.md

 * use all of a text instead of first line only.
 * provide a way to set modulation speed
 * optimization with removing unnecessary recalculations when generating audio symbols
+* create one shell program for the whole process